AmarMaksumic/FIR-Filter-Design/README.md

 ### by <img src="README_resources/AmarRed.png" alt="signature" width="30"/>

 ## Intro
 This repository gives a walk through on the complete design process of a multi-tap low-pass FIR filter on an FPGA for audio processing purposes.
 Moving forward, the "multi-tap low-pass FIR filter" will be refered to as "filter."
-This report is divided into five sections:
+This report is divided into several sections:

 0. [Necessary software and setup](#necessary-software-and-setup)
 1. [Filter Coefficient and Frequency Design](#filter-coefficient-and-frequency-design)